 - This scenario may operate in transcoding-free mode as ULBC is used end-to-end.

-On top of some of the open questions in clause 4.3.2.2, the following open question apply:
+Editor’s Note: On top of some of the open questions in clause 4.3.2.2, the following open question apply:

 What is the end-to-end transmission latency in this scenario?